How to Create a File in Linux

 >> operator will append the output to the file.

-To create an empty zero-length file simply specify the name of the file you want to create before the redirection operator:
+To create an empty zero-length file simply specify the name of the file you want to create after the redirection operator:

 This is the shortest command to create a new file in Linux.